 Very few ingredients are needed for this flavourful pizza.
 Pizza dough, onions, olives, and capers.
 I will encourage you to give yourself a bit of time to cook the onions.
 If you have never caramelized them before, you don’t know what you are missing.
 Onions cooked this way turn into almost a thick, sweet onion jam.

 This is a process you cannot rush.
 It’s not hard, but sometimes patience is the key, and that is what caramelizing onions are all about.
 The good thing is you can make this ahead of time if you wish.
 Also, you can use store bought pizza dough too.

 The olive base of this pizza was Sofia’s Selection Roasted Sweet Onion Black Olive Tapenade.
 In case you have never heard of Sofia’s Selection, these products are so incredibly delicious, I was hooked the first time I tried them.

-Sofia’s Selection products are gluten free, contain no artificial colours or preservatives, low salt and made with natural ingredients.
-They can be purchased in several stores in Michigan, and also online at Amazon (affilate link).
+Sofia’s Selection products are gluten-free, contain no artificial colours or preservatives, low salt and made with natural ingredients.
+These products can be purchased in several stores in Michigan.
+Black Olive Tapenade (affiliate link) can also be purchased online at Amazon.

 EASY HOLIDAY ENTERTAINING

 With the holiday season HERE, I know I have LOTS of parties and events to attend.
 What about you?
 Not to mention my regular holiday baking, shopping, wrapping, etc. The ENDLESS list that keeps on growing.